DJ620/code-quiz/README.md

 https://coolors.co/

-In addition to what I have learned from my bootcamp, I also learned a great deal from the websites CodeCademy and FreeCodeCamp
+In addition to what I have learned from my bootcamp, I also learned a great deal from the websites CodeCademy and FreeCodeCamp.

 http://www.codecademy.com